 With the top famous commercial penetrating oil available in the market as earlier mentioned and the active debate on the best and cheapest penetration oil, there are cases when people improvise and discover.

 A new way of improvising and creating penetrating oil is to use a 50/50 mix of automatic transmission fluid and acetone.
-Another variety of penetrating oil substitute is vegetable oil and acetone, discovered by Drexel University Philadelphia, Pennsylvania engineering students.
+Another variety of penetrating lubricant substitute is vegetable oil and acetone, discovered by Drexel University Philadelphia, Pennsylvania engineering students.
 Both of these improvised penetrating oil is discussed.

 You might ask, “Does ATF and acetone work?”
 It has been used for decades by a majority of machinists and motorists, on their cars or in their houses.
 No one knows who’ll take the credit for the discovery.
 But one thing is for sure; it does work.
 It has already been a part of the life of a mechanic and the average Joe.

-The transmission fluid and acetone mix competes in the search for the best penetrating oil for seized bolts.
+The transmission fluid and acetone mix competes in the search for the most effective penetrating oil for seized bolts.
 Ex-student and professional machinist, Bud Baker conducted a comparison test and published by Machinist’s Workshop Magazine in the May and June 2007 edition.
 With the organized subjective test among the top commercially branded penetrating oil products, and with the recording of required torque to remove the frozen nut, The ATF acetone penetrating oil had the number 1 spot, requiring a maximum of 53 pounds of torque to break the nut.

 Good news for people who have no extra money for experiments, and people in the rural areas where varieties of penetrating and lubricating oil can be expensive and limited to one.